Glossary of terms

 A software program that stores private and public keys and interacts with various blockchain to enable users to send and receive digital currency and monitor their balance.
 To use Bitcoin or any other cryptocurrency a digital cryptocurrency wallet is required.

-An investment practice that involves locking crypto in a decentralised application (dApp) for token rewards.
-Yield farmers deposit their tokens into DeFi applications for crypto trading, lending, or borrowing.
+An investment practice that involves locking crypto in a decentralised application (dApp) for rewards.
+Yield farmers deposit their tokens into DeFi applications (run via smart contracts) for crypto trading, lending and borrowing and in return earn rewards in the form of interest, governance tokens and a share in trading fees.

 A cryptographic method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, without conveying any information apart from the fact that the statement is indeed true.